Classroom Rules: How to Create and Enforce Them Effectively

 Step 11: Review Your Process

 From time to time, review the progress of the implementation of your rules with students.
-There is no specific number of times for reviewing your rules.
-Your situations can shape the number of times you will do in a semester.
+There is no specific number of times to review your rules.
+Your situation can shape the number of times you will do it in a semester.

 Discuss, with the class, the notes you have been taking about everyone’s attitudes towards the rules.
 Discuss ways to improve the effectiveness of the rules.